samjwu/CMakeGuide/Stage0/README.md

 code main.cpp
 ```

-5. Fill out the `main.cpp` with content to run the program.
+5. Fill out the `main.cpp` code file with content to run the program.

 Refer to the comments in the [example `main.cpp`](./src/main.cpp) to understand what it is doing.

-6. Create a subdirectory in the source code file to hold custom math functions and navigate to it.
-Then create a code file `mathfunctions.cpp` to hold logic for custom math functions.
+6. Create a subdirectory in the source code directory to hold custom math functions and navigate to it.

+Then create a code file `mysqrt.cpp` to hold logic for a custom square root function.

 ```
-mkdir mathfunctions
+mkdir math_functions
-cd mathfunctions
+cd math_functions
-code mathfunctions.cpp
+code mysqrt.cpp
 ```

-7. Fill out the `mathfunctions.cpp` with content to calculate a square root.
+7. Fill out the `mysqrt.cpp` code file with content to calculate a square root.

-Refer to the comments in the [example `mathfunctions.cpp`](./src/mathfunctions/mathfunctions.cpp) to understand what it is doing.
+Refer to the comments in the [example `mysqrt.cpp`](./src/math_functions/mysqrt.cpp) to understand what it is doing.

 8. Return to the root directory of this stage (Stage 0) and create an include directory `include`, then navigate to it.

+Then create a subdirectory in the include directory to match the structure of the source code directory and navigate to it.

-Then create a header file `mathfunctions.h` to declare custom math functions that were implemented in `mathfunctions.cpp`.
+Then create a header file `mysqrt.h` to declare custom math functions that were implemented in `mysqrt.cpp`.

 ```
 cd ../..
 mkdir include
 cd include
-code mathfunctions.h
+code mysqrt.h
 ```

-9. Fill out the `mathfunctions.h` with content to declare the functions implemented in `mathfunctions.cpp`
+9. Fill out the `mysqrt.h` header file with content to declare the functions implemented in `mysqrt.cpp`

-Refer to the comments in the [example `mathfunctions.h`](./include/mathfunctions.h) to understand what it is doing.
+Refer to the comments in the [example `mysqrt.h`](./include/math_functions/mysqrt.h) to understand what it is doing.

-## Final Result
+## Project Structure

-This is what the final project structure looks like:
+This is what the project structure looks like for Stage 0:

 ```
 Stage0/
   ├── README.md
   ├── src/
   │    ├── main.cpp
-  │    └── mathfunctions/
+  │    └── math_functions/
-  │         └── mathfunctions.cpp
+  │         └── mysqrt.cpp
-  ├── include/
+  └── include/
+       └── math_functions/
-  │    └── mathfunctions.h
+            └── mysqrt.h
 ```